hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 We set limits based on anticipated loads and peaks.
 Our standard limit is 3 requests per second per application.
 If you believe that your application will sustain traffic load above this value, contact the SDS Team at email [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk)

+## Getting help and support

+Before contacting us, find out if there is planned API downtime or a technical issue by checking [HMRC API Platform Status](https://api-platform-status.production.tax.service.gov.uk/).

+If you have specific questions about the NOP waiver checker API, [contact our Software Developer Support (SDS) Team](https://developer.service.hmrc.gov.uk/developer/support).
+You'll get an initial response within 2 working days.

+You can also email questions to [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk).
+We might ask for more detailed information when we respond.

 ## Changelogs

 ### API changelog